wouterj/wouterj.github.io/_posts/2021-06-17-stabilizing-symfony-test-out-pre-releases.md

 There is also a great benefit for you: You already tested your application with the upcoming version.
-You may find yourself fixing some deprecations at a boring Friday afternoon.
+You may find yourself fixing some deprecations on a boring Friday afternoon.
 Before you know it, your applications is ready for the next release!

 ### Testing Pre-Releases in Packages